 If you are not an EU, EEA or Swiss citizen, you will also need documentation to prove your relationship to a relevant family member.

-For online applications you can either scan your documents using the ‘EU Exit: ID Document Check’ app for android devices or, alternatively, send your documents in the post and upload your photo using the online application.
-The iphone app is not due to be available until 2020.
+For online applications you can either scan your documents using the ‘EU Exit: ID Document Check’ app or, alternatively, send your documents in the post and upload your photo using the online application.